plumier/plumier/docs/refs/Generic-Controller.md

 }
 ```

-Above code showing that we apply `@authorize.role()` decorator on the `User` entity, during route generation process it will be copied into the generic controller.
+Above code showing that we apply `@authorize.route()` decorator on the `User` entity, during route generation process it will be copied into the generic controller.
 Option parameter `applyTo` will tell the reflection library to apply authorize decorator into specific generic controller methods which is name: `save`, `delete`, `replace` `modify`.
 Using above configuration the result of the

 | Action    | Method | Route                                     | Access            |
 | --------- | ------ | ----------------------------------------- | ----------------- |